POWER OF PUTNAM-TENNESSEE TECH COLLABORATIVE, Year Four

-TTU is a public, state university founded in 1915 with over 10,000 students, nearly 91% of whom are from Tennessee and, among Tennesseans, approximately 40% are from counties in the Upper-Cumberland area.
+TN Tech is a public, state university founded in 1915 with over 10,000 students, nearly 91% of whom are from Tennessee and, among Tennesseans, approximately 40% are from counties in the Upper-Cumberland area.
 It has a number of programs that address substance use disorder and an active student organization focusing on drug addiction, including addiction to opioids and prescription pain medications, Addiction and Recovery Awareness @ TTU.
-The Addiction Prevention & Support Coalition was created via a Substance Abuse & Mental Health Services Administration grant.
+The TN Tech Addiction Prevention & Support Coalition was created via a Substance Abuse & Mental Health Services Administration grant.
 It focuses on substance abuse prevention outreach campaigns on the TTU campus, within the Putnam County community, and throughout the region.
 Additionally, it provides people in active recovery from substance abuse with life skills training and an online recovery community.

 Additional information about PoP and the TTU Addiction Prevention and Support Coalition can be found here: